10 Hard Truths About Making Things.

 It means that most of the time, the world will keep spinning if you drop off the planet and never finish another piece of work.
 And it also means that you are the only one who can make you finish anything.

-Because if you don’t push yourself, every day, to wake up and look in the mirror and ignore the feeling of near exhaustion that comes with balancing creativity and life itself, you could die without finishing anything.
+Because if you don’t push yourself, every day, to wake up and look in the mirror and ignore the feeling of near exhaustion that comes with balancing creativity and life itself, you could live a entire creative life without finishing anything.

 Some people get rich building things.
 But that’s not the point.